Softening

-How to Install a Water Softener
+How To Install a Whirlpool® Water Softener

-Water Softener Installation Cost Considerations
+Water Softener Installation Savings and Considerations

 If you’re prepared to take on a bit of handiwork, the cost to install a water softener is less than a professional installation.
 Eliminating the cost of labor means that the price largely depends on the capabilities of your water softening unit, which is measured in grains.
-Typically, the higher the grain count, the higher the water softener system cost.
+Typically, the higher the grain count, the higher the water softener cost.

 The number of people in a household provides a basis for the minimum number of grains you should be looking for in your next unit: